JulienRouse/blog-data/content/blog/3_Tutorial_for_a_Derivative_Clicker_clone_with_Svelte_part3.md

 If you want to go further and see if you understood how the game works, here is some elements you can try to add to the game:

--  another tier1 building that cost `proof`  and generate money(and called "Computer" if you want to follow closely Derivative Clicker).
+-  another tier1 building that cost `proof`  and generate money(called "Computer" if you want to follow closely Derivative Clicker).
-- another tier2 building that costs `proof` and generates `Computer` (see the point above)  called "Assembly line"
+- another tier2 building that costs `proof` and generates `Computer` (see the point above)  called "Assembly line".

 ## What's next?